-Please understand that the UT Tyler doctor of pharmacy program is currently in the initial stages of development and some of the information, such as prerequisites, may change somewhat as the program takes shape.
+Please understand that the UT Tyler Doctor of Pharmacy (Pharm.D.) program is currently in the initial stages of development and some of the information, such as prerequisites, may change as the program takes shape.

 We will keep the information as up to date as possible.
 Regardless, please feel free to contact us if you have any questions or would like to learn more about the Ben and Maytee Fisch College of Pharmacy.

-- When will the UT Tyler College of Pharmacy admit its first class of Pharm.D. students?
+- When will the UT Tyler Fisch College of Pharmacy admit its first class of Pharm.D. students?

 - When can I apply to the program?

-- Are there prerequisite courses I need to take before I should apply to the program?
+- Are there prerequisite courses I need to take before I should apply to the pharmacy school?

-- How long will it take for a student to complete the UT Tyler program once they are admitted?
+- How long will it take to complete the Pharm.D. program at UT Tyler?

-- What are you looking for when you admit students?
+- What are you looking for when you admit students to the pharmacy school?

 - How many students will you admit?